Denise Richards: Personal life

 In December 2017, Richards began dating Aaron Phypers before his divorce from Nicollette Sheridan was finalized.
 On September 8, 2018, Richards and Phypers married in Malibu, California.
-In May 2019, Richards announced that Phypers was adopting her youngest daughter, Eloise.
+In May 2019, Richards announced that Phypers was adopting her youngest daughter.
 On July 7, 2025, Phypers filed for divorce from Richards in Los Angeles, citing irreconcilable differences and listing their date of separation as July 4.

-Richards joined OnlyFans as a content creator in June 2022, as a gesture of support for her daughter Sami, who had attracted criticism for launching her own account.
+Richards joined OnlyFans as a content creator in June 2022, as a gesture of support for another daughter, who had attracted criticism for launching her own account.
 She said that she believed "the creators of [OnlyFans] really took the best of every platform of social media and put it into one site," because as a creator, "you own your content.
 The other sites, they can sell your content."
 Richards earns a significant income via the site.
 Her friend, Tori Spelling, later admitted to subscribing with a pseudonymous account and spending over $400 on content and tips in two days.

 In July 2025, Richards was granted a temporary restraining order against her estranged husband, Aaron Phypers, whom she accused of repeated domestic violence.
 According to court documents, Richards claimed she had been subjected to physical assault, strangulation, multiple concussions, and death threats.
 She also alleged that Phypers had engaged in digital surveillance of her private communications.
 One of the incidents reportedly occurred in early July, shortly before Phypers filed for divorce.
 He has strongly denied all allegations.
-A court hearing is scheduled for August 2025 to determine whether a permanent restraining order will be issued.
+In November 2025, Richards was granted a five-year restraining order against Phypers.
+Though Richards was still paying the bills for their rented home, Richards had moved out but stopped paying the rent for seven months in 2025.
+On December 30, 2025, a judge evicted both of them because neither had showed up in court.